GamesCreed

 Agatha Christie - Murder on The Orient Express, Screenshot, Nintendo Switch, GamesCreed

 As is the case with any detective case, once you have all the pieces of the puzzle after painstakingly interrogating each passenger of the Orient Express and solving every little nuisance they had, the ending has to be a rewarding experience.
 And Murder on the Orient Express does not disappoint.
-Solving a crime is no easy feat and Hercule Poirot once again proves with that just a keen eye for observation, the truth will come out.
+Solving a crime is no easy feat, and Hercule Poirot once again proves that with just a keen eye for observation, the truth will come out.

 At the end of the day, Agatha Christie – Murder on the Orient Express shows one of the world’s greatest authors’ stories at the height of her powers.
-The carefully interwoven plot, the characters’ well-thought motives, and the renewed presentation of it all by the time you solve the case will undoubtedly delight any mystery-loving follower.
+The carefully interwoven plot, the characters’ well-thought-out motives, and the renewed presentation of it all by the time you solve the case will undoubtedly delight any mystery-loving follower.

 Review Overview